Prices for Children from 0-2 years old: free of charge

 There are so many things to do in Venice!
 Alluring sights and activities lurk all over the city.
 You can take a water taxi, cruise along the grand canal, or bargain for some fresh produce on the fabled Rialto market It's not an easy deed to see everything worthy of seeing in Venice in a day!
 Or is it?

-First of all, our Venice Tours from Florence are designed to satisfy your curiosity without jeopardizing your holiday chill-out mood.
+First of all, our Tours from Florence to Venice are designed to satisfy your curiosity without jeopardizing your holiday chill-out mood.
 Leaving Florence in the morning gives you enough time to explore the narrow streets of Venice on your own as well as enjoy Venice walking tour.

 Second, our guide will lead you the most significant sights circling the charming Piazza San Marco all the while sharing the most interesting facts about Venices history!
 Moreover, you will have a chance to witness one of Venices ancient arts: a glassblowing demonstration.
 Those who cannot resist gondolas may book the optional gondola ride without missing out on anything from the tour.
 Plus, if you change your mind or plans, let us know one day in advance and we will give you a full refund!